rishimukherjee/instamojo-php-api-wrapper/README.md

 ### Redirects and Webhooks
   * `redirect_url` - This can be a Thank-You page on your website.
 Buyers will be redirected to this page after successful payment.
   * `webhook_url` - Set this to a URL that can accept POST requests made by Instamojo server after successful payment.
+  * `enable_pwyw` - set this to True, if you want to enable Pay What You Want.
+Default is False.
+  * `enable_sign` - set this to True, if you want to enable Link Signing.
+Default is False.
+For more information regarding this, and to avail this feature write to support at instamojo.com.

+Further documentation is available at https://www.instamojo.com/developers/